 Perimeter security, such as firewalls and anti-malware, remain a necessary and important component of every security strategy.
 However, the perpetrators of advanced, targeted threats are aggressively breaking through the perimeter.
 Patient, cunning, and armed with the resources to succeed, they will eventually find their way inside your organization.
 In addition, a “rogue insider” with legitimate access may abuse trusted privileges.
+In fact, you can just assume that you are breached.
 Whether the threat originates externally or with a malicious insider, attackers will lay in wait as long as necessary to gain access to valuable assets, resulting in damaged reputations, financial losses, and stolen intellectual property.

 How do advanced attackers find their way to the heart of your enterprise?
 The pathway is the privileged account.
 Attackers prefer to leverage privileged accounts where possible, such as domain administrators, service accounts with domain privilege, local administrator accounts, and privileged user accounts.

 A PAM solution offers a secure, streamlined way to authorize and monitor all privileged users for all relevant systems.
 The advantages of Privileged Account Management are that it grants privileges to users for systems on which they are authorized.
 It makes it possible to grant access, but also revoke access when needed.
 Privileged Account Management avoids the need to have local/direct system passwords and makes managing access quick and central over a disparate set of heterogeneous systems.
 On top of it all, it creates an unalterable audit trail for any privileged operation, which makes monitoring possible.